jmkristian/agwpe-tools/README.md

 and [UZ7HO SoundModem](http://uz7.ho.ua/packetradio.htm) version 1.13.
 It might work with other versions or on Mac.

+The Windows executable files were built by `build.cmd`, running on node.js version 12.22.12.
-The Windows executable files were built by `build.sh`, running on node.js version 12.22.12.
+The Linux executable files were built by `build.sh`, running on node.js version 12.22.12.